-- prepare some interview questions around each of the three question scenarios described in section 5.3. - use various questioning techniques to confirm the depth of knowledge and or range of skills - record the technical interview or provide a clear narrative if the interview was not recorded.
-The narrative must describe the apprentice's responses to each of the scenario questions asked.
-The narrative must capture the depth and breadth of the apprentice's response - provide ensure the apprentice has provided evidence in their responses to cover all the relevant elements of the standard - provide feedback to the apprentice focussing on any areas of the standard missed, or where appropriate, to give guidance on achieving the merit or distinction grades
+- prepare some interview questions around each of the three question scenarios described in section 5.3, and focused on each of the relevant knowledge or skills covered by the technical interview - don't forget to ask questions relating to merit and distinction criteria - use various questioning techniques to confirm the depth of knowledge and or range of skills - record the technical interview or provide a clear narrative if the interview is not recorded.
+The narrative must describe the apprentice's responses to each of the questions asked.
+The narrative must capture the depth and breadth of the apprentice's response - ensure the apprentice has provided evidence in their responses to cover all the relevant elements of the standard - provide feedback to the apprentice focusing on any areas of the standard missed, or where appropriate, to give guidance on achieving the merit or distinction grades